raccoondude/SigntoText/README.md

 Datasets/ is a list of datasets used in the project, its the main reason this repo is so huge and I will make a fork later that exculdes this directory.
 All of the datasets were taken from Kraggle and are credited in the directorys README

 Testing/ holds test scripts that will later be used to build the API.
 Due to the state of the project, this is all we have to show that it has been done.
+Won't be updated as of 0.01

+/API is the acual API that can be downloaded via `python3 setup.py install`

 Models/ holds a .bin and .h5 of pre-trained models